 A standard set of three questions is used to determine usage levels for most of the drugs.
-For example, we ask, "On how many occasions (if any) have you used marijuana... (a)...in your lifetime? (b)...during the last 12 months? (c)...during the last 30 days?"
+For example, respondents are asked, "On how many occasions (if any) have you used marijuana... (a)...in your lifetime? (b)...during the last 12 months? (c)...during the last 30 days?"
 Each of the three questions is answered on the same answer scale: 0, 1-2, 3-5, 6-9, 10-19, 20-39, and 40 or more occasions.

 For the psychotherapeutic drugs (amphetamines, sedatives [barbiturates], tranquilizers, and narcotics other than heroin), respondents are instructed to include only use "...on your own-that is, without a doctor telling you to take them."
-A similar qualification is used in the question on use of anabolic steroids, OxyContin, Vicodin, and several other drugs.
+A similar qualification is used in the